-This section outlines steps used to link the NAMCS HC Component data to the 2020-2022 HUD enrollment data.
+This section outlines steps that were used to link the 2021 NAMCS HC Component data to 2021-2022 NDI data.
 The linkage was conducted at a patient level using patient identifiers collected from health center submitted patient visit records.
-The patient identifiers collected from the visit records were used to link HUD program participation records covering the calendar years 2020 through 2022.
+The patient identifiers collected from the visit records were used to link NDI mortality records for NAMCS HC Component patients who died any time after a 2021 health center visit through the end of the 2022 calendar year.
 For more detailed information on linkage methodology see Appendix I: Detailed Description of Linkage Methodology.